riyaz12765/riyaz12765/README.md

 [Brief Introduction]

-I am graduate in M.A.M College of Engineering and Technology Anna University Chennai.
+I am graduate in M.A.M College of Engineering and Technology Affiliated with Anna University Chennai.

 ## Objective
-[Provide Objective - Remove this afterwards]

 My journey in Electronics and Communications Engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                           | Associated Project         |
 |-------------------------------------------------|----------------------------|